 Drain and replace the crankcase oil after the first 50 hours of operation on new generator sets.
+Refer to the Introduction section of this manual for the recommended break-in sequence.

 NO-LOAD OPERATION

 Periods of no load operation should be held to a minimum.
 If it is necessary to keep the engine running for long periods of time when no electric output is required, best engine performance will be obtained by connecting a "dummy" electrical load.
 Such a load could consist of heater element, etc.